Our2020View/Our2020View.github.io/ourview.md

 1. More room – very comfortable sleeping for four +
 2. Microwave on battery power – new for 2020
 3. Induction cook top – no more burning fossil fuels to make pancakes
-4. 12 volt / compressor fridge - gets cold, and stays cold, very quickly  (Regardless of the slope on the site)
+4. 12 volt / compressor fridge - gets cold (and stays cold) very quickly - regardless of the slope on the site
 5. Roof access port – rooftop flexibility into the future – new for 2020
 6. Large shower – when compared to a Class B!
 7. Residential mattress – full time setup - ease of access